Ejaz-100400/Netflix-clone/README.md

 2. Responsive in some section in this website
 3. Personalized recommendations based on user preferences
 4. Improved search functionality and adding filter preferences
+5. Have to add more datas and customize based on user preferences